econml.policy.PolicyTree

 export_graphviz([out_file, feature_names, ...])

-Export a graphviz dot file representing the learned tree model
+Export a graphviz dot file representing the learned tree model.

 feature_importances([max_depth, ...])